Airbus to scrap A380 superjumbo production as sales slump

 The shake-up came after Emirates - the largest A380 customer - decided to reduce its orders for the iconic superjumbo and order a total of 70 of the smaller A350 and A330neo instead.

-Airbus said it would enter talks with unions in coming weeks over the 3,000-3,500 jobs potentially affected.
+Airbus said it would enter talks with unions in coming weeks over the 3,000 to 3,500 jobs potentially affected.

 Airbus will produce 17 more of the planes including 14 for Emirates and 3 for Japanese airline ANA.